 - ChiP-Seq (ChiP sequencing): recommended coverage 100X;

-These parameters generally allow to overcome the technical errors due to the sequencing method, reduce false negatives and obtain reliable biological data.
+These parameters generally allow overcoming technical errors due to the sequencing method, reducing false negatives, and obtaining reliable biological data.

-There are some applications, such as the search for low-frequency mutations, which require higher average coverage.
-Low-frequency mutations are mutations that do not follow classical Mendelian genetics and can be found, for example, in cases of somatic or germinal mosaicism and in the study of tumors (clonal and subclonal mutations).
-Even the sequencing of mitochondrial DNA requires higher coverage, due to the existence of heteroplasmy.
+Some applications, such as the search for low-frequency mutations, require higher average coverage.
+Low-frequency mutations do not follow classical Mendelian Genetics.
+They can be found, for example, in cases of somatic or germinal mosaicism and tumors (clonal and subclonal mutations).
+Even the sequencing of mitochondrial DNA requires higher coverage due to heteroplasmy.

-Even in these cases, there is still no univocal opinion and each laboratory adapts its protocols in order to obtain the best results.
-In general, coverage ranges from a minimum of 250X up to a maximum greater than 1300X depending on the purpose and technology used.
+Even in these cases, there is still no univocal opinion, and each laboratory adapts its protocols to obtain the best results.
+As a result, coverage ranges may vary from 250X to 1500X depending on the purpose and technology used.